TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Properties/Appearance.rst

    :Path: $GLOBALS['TCA'][$table]['columns'][$field]['config']
    :type: array
    :Scope: Display
-   :InternalType: all

    Options for refining the appearance of group-type fields.
 This property is automatically used for :ref:`FAL <t3coreapi:fal>` relations created by the function :php:`ExtensionManagementUtility::getFileFieldTCAConfig`.

    elementBrowserType (string)
-      Allows to set an alternative element browser type (`db` or `file`) that would otherwise be rendered based on the :ref:`internal_type <columns-group-properties-internal-type>` setting.
-      This is used internally for :ref:`FAL <t3coreapi:fal>` file fields, where internal_type is `db` but the element browser should be the file element browser anyway.
+      Allows to set the alternative element browser type `file` that would otherwise be rendered as `db`.
+This is used internally for :ref:`FAL <t3coreapi:fal>` file fields, where a group field's element browser should be the file element browser.

    elementBrowserAllowed (string)
       Makes it possible to set an alternative element browser allowed string